Johnkideys/FarmGo/README.md

 includes useful extensions such as WTF forms, Bcrypt and Login.
 It also allows to create a built-in front-end with Jinja2 functionalities (HTML,CSS,JS).

 The backend of the web application can be divided into three main categories:
-• The Database – SQLAlchemy
+• The Database – SQLAlchemy.
-• The Forms – WTForms Extension
+• The Forms – WTForms Extension.
 • The Routes – Jinja2

 As previously mentioned, the database was implemented with SQLAlchemy library in Flask which allows to define a table in the database,